Jane Marcet: Legacy

 Marcet's major contribution was her work as an educator.
 Her work contained few original ideas, but rested on careful study of current theories and voluminous ongoing correspondence with current scientists.
 It was noted for precision, accuracy and thoroughness.
 She presented science and economics in an informal way, but her simple introductions to often complex subjects were widely appreciated by adults as well as children.
 Perhaps most importantly, they reached women, including students in prominent women's seminaries, who had not been encouraged to explore the experimental sciences at the time.

 Marcet was uniquely qualified to popularise chemistry and economics by her contacts with many of the greatest thinkers and scientists of her day.
 She deserves much credit in the new fields of chemistry and political economy.
 By writing in discursive English, she made scientific knowledge accessible not only to women, but to men not trained in the fundamental languages of a classical education, Latin and Greek.
 While her original intent was to educate women, she reached a broader audience in line with enlightenment ideals, and laid claim to the natural sciences as a public endeavour.

 When the Boston Girls' High and Normal School became the first school in America to teach science to women through laboratory experience, in 1865, Marcet's Conversations on Chemistry was the text chosen.
-Her works remained standard textbooks even When Henry James wrote The Turn of the Screw in 1898.
-The governess refers offhandedly to a text being "as impersonal as Mrs. Marcet or nine-times-nine."
+Her works remained standard textbooks for several decades.
+When Henry James wrote The Turn of the Screw in 1898, one of his characters, the governess, refers offhandedly to a text being "as impersonal as Mrs. Marcet or nine-times-nine."